PopGenClustering/Clumppling/README.md

 *Rosenberg, N. A., Burke, T., Elo, K., Feldman, M. W., Freidlin, P. J., Groenen, M. A., ... & Weigend, S. (2001).
 Empirical evaluation of genetic clustering methods using multilocus genotypes from 20 chicken breeds.
 Genetics, 159(2), 699-713. [https://doi.org/10.1093/genetics/159.2.699.](https://doi.org/10.1093/genetics/159.2.699)*

 ## Acknowledgements
-We thank Egor Lappo for helping with the packaging of the program.
+* We thank Egor Lappo for assisting with packaging.
-We thank Egor Lappo, Daniel Cotter, Maike Morrison, Chloe Shiff, and Juan Esteban Rodriguez Rodriguez for helping with the testing of the program.
+* We thank Egor Lappo, Daniel Cotter, Maike Morrison, Chloe Shiff, and Juan Esteban Rodriguez Rodriguez for helping with the testing of the program.
+* Special thanks to GW and AS for reporting issues and helping us improve the tool.

 ## Version Update History

-**Version 1.0**
+**Version 0.0 -> 1.0**
 - Modularize each step.
 - Add input parsing features:
     * use `extension` to specify the file extension of the input files.